Law FAQ: Questions About Revocable Living Trusts

 How does a revocable living trust avoid probate and prevent court control of assets at incapacity?
 When you create a revocable living trust, you transfer assets from your name to the name of your trust, which you control.
 Legally, you no longer own anything; everything now belongs to your trust.
 So there is nothing for the courts to control when you die or become incapacitated.
 The concept is simple, but this is what keeps you and your family out of the courts.

 Do I lose control of the assets in my revocable living trust?
 Absolutely not.
 You keep full control.
-As trustee of your trust, you can do anything you could do before – buy and sell assets, change or even cancel (or revoke) your trust.
-That’s why it’s called a revocable living trust.
-You even file the same tax returns.
-Nothing changes but the names on the titles.
+As trustee of your trust, you can do anything you … Read the rest

 Probate Process: How long does it take?